jeromeetienne/threex/src/marbletable/README.md

 marble labyrinth with realistic physics

 ## TODOs

 * when all balls are killed, you win the game and go to next level
+* TODO put a cage all around if any body touch it, kill it
 * have a game won sequence
   * easy but require to win a game
   * currently not possible

-* when you kill a ball, it doesnt come back
+* Keep score between map
-  * how to remove it temporarily ?
+  * as the page is reloaded... how to do that ?
-    * up to when ?
+  * cookie ? sessionStorage ?
-    * need to reset it later
-  * NOTE: so dont remove it, let them hover on the map
+  * who write in it ? who remove ?

 * have multiple levels
   * how to do multiple model
   * a pool table. you got all the balls already. respect the topology

 * have a shark ball, you got the texture, get the music, something scary, louder and louder as it is coming close to you